gabrielweyer/azure-functions-telemetry/README.md

 ### Replacing the Console logging provider

 This is done by calling `AddCustomConsoleLogging`.
-You’ll then get stack traces in the console.
+You’ll then consistently get stack traces in the console.

 ### Registering telemetry initializers

-**Note**: the built-in integration supports telemetry initializers.
+:memo: The built-in integration supports telemetry initializers.
 The custom integration supports registering telemetry initializers in the same way than the built-in integration does.

 Telemetry initializers can either be registered using `TImplementation`: